Frequently Asked Questions

 The process starts by completing our Volunteer Application, which is in the Volunteer section of our website.
 We will review your completed application and determine the best fit between your areas of interest and your availability and our current needs.
 We will then contact you regarding volunteer roles that fit both of our needs.

-We use volunteers for everything from running errands, transporting animals, cleaning cages, rescuing animals and triaging at our downtown facility to handling raptors at education programs.
+We use volunteers for everything from running errands, transporting animals, cleaning cages, rescuing animals, and triaging at our downtown facility to handling raptors at education programs.
 Openings and specific positions we are trying to fill vary over time.

 No. Wildlife experience is not a prerequisite for volunteering.
 Most of our volunteers started with no wildlife experience and grew and developed their expertise over time.
 We also provide training to volunteers in areas specific to their volunteer role.

 It depends on your son's or daughter's age.
 All of our on-site volunteer positions require a minimum age of 18 years.
 The minimum age for downtown rescue and recovery volunteers is 14 if accompanied by their parent.
-Certain sewing and constructions projects can be completed off-site and younger children may be eligible to volunteer in those capacities.
+Certain sewing and construction projects can be completed off-site and younger children may be eligible to volunteer in those capacities.

 New volunteers do not generally fill animal care positions unless they have wildlife or veterinary experience.
 Volunteers that assist in an animal care capacity are our more experienced volunteers who have grown and developed their knowledge and skills over time.